-Figure 12: Validation of XCH4 retrieved by GOSAT-RemoTeC with ground based TCCON measurements for gain H (Top), gain M (bottom left) and sunglint (bottom right) soundings.
-N(coloc) indicates the number of GOSAT-TCCON colocations, B indicates the bias between GOSAT and TCCON, and STD the standard deviation of the GOSAT TCCON difference (for individual measurements) and B_station the station to station bias.
+Figure 12: Validation of XCH4 retrieved by GOSAT-RemoTeC with ground based TCCON measurements for gain H (Top left), gain H year 2017 only (top right), gain M (bottom left) and sunglint (bottom right) soundings.
+N(coloc) indicates the number of GOSAT-TCCON colocations, B indicates the bias between GOSAT and TCCON, and STD the standard deviation of the GOSAT TCCON difference (for individual measurements) and B station the station to station bias.

-The above figures all show a strong correlation of the retrieved (bias-corrected) XCH4 with the TCCON XCH4 (r \sim 0.9).
+The above figures all show a strong correlation of the retrieved (bias-corrected) XCH4 with the TCCON XCH4 ($r \sim 0.9$).
+2017 shows a smaller correlation but that is due to the limited range of XCO2 values covered in 2017 compared to the whole timeseries.
 This gives us confidence that our bias correction based on the retrieved albedo works correctly and takes out most of the bias.
 The figure below (Fig 13) shows in detail for each station the remaining bias and standard deviation for the co-located GOSAT soundings.
 Unlike for the CO2_GOS_SRFP dataset, we do not include Izana here in the gain M validation, as its high altitude causes a large offset between measurements at the TCCON station and the Sahara desert.

-In the case of gain H, the station to station standard deviation is 3.28 ppb.
+In the case of gain H, the station to station standard deviation is 3.45 ppb.
 Saga also remains an outlier with a strong remaining negative bias, possibly due to inclusion of soundings in more polluted areas.
 Garmisch and Park Falls both show a positive offset, possibly due to the elevation of the TCCON stations (740 and 440 m respectively).
 Lamont clearly shows the most co-locations and dominates the total statistical comparison.